 For iPhone 6S Plus or earlier,

-- Press and hold the Home button and Power button and release when the Apple logo appears on the screen.
+- Press and hold the Home and Power buttons and release when the Apple logo appears on the screen.

 - Click on the Apple menu and then select Restart.

-The Activity Monitor is very useful when some application doesn’t work as per expectation.
+The Activity Monitor is handy when some application doesn’t work as expected.
 Just like we force close the applications on iPhone, Mac has Activity Monitor that force closes the app and processes.
-One of the users with the same iPhone keeps connecting and disconnecting issue, had fixed the problem with this solution.
+One of the users with the same iPhone keeps connecting and disconnecting issues had fixed the problem with this solution.